vydhal/smartvcard/PRIVACY.md

 # Privacy Policy

-I (Vishnu Raghav B) built the app SMART vCARD as an open source app for use as is.
+I (Vishnu Raghav B) built the app Simplisoft as an open source app for use as is.

 ## Your Privacy